Characters that appear in Power Rangers (2017).

 - Super Toughness: Even tougher than the Rangers.
-She survives getting hit by a meteor (although she takes a long time to bounce back from this), and a Zord being dropped almost on top of her only knocks her unconscious.
+She survives getting hit by the meteor that killed the dinosaurs (although she takes a long time to bounce back from this), and a Zord being dropped almost on top of her only knocks her unconscious.
 Even before fully regaining her powers, she takes a shotgun blast to the chest and all it does it knock her down for a moment.
 She's even shown grinning after being slapped into orbit by the Megazord, with no sign of serious damage.

 - This Cannot Be!: Her reaction to the Rangers forming the Megazord.

 - Time Abyss: Is over 65 million years old.

 - Undignified Death: After refusing to surrender to Zordon's judgment, Rita tries to openly attack the Megazord itself... and gets bitchslapped into orbit for her troubles.
 Given her Super Toughness and the fact she smiles before freezing in space, she may find her way back to Earth at some point...